gamehunt/SmplOSV2/README.md

   --> Interrupts (ISR's and IRQ's)

-  --> Memory Allocation (Kernel is lower half, memory at 0xFFC00000 is reserved for page tables), kernel memory obtained from grub
+  --> Memory Allocation (Kernel is lower half, memory at 0xFFC00000 is reserved for page tables), memory map is obtained from grub

   --> VFS